Frequently Asked Questions

 Q. Sometimes I see a car, pickup truck, or other every-day vehicle with flashing red lights and a siren coming down the street.
 Is this a fire department vehicle?
 What should I do?

-A. Some of our on-call personnel equip their personal vehicles with lights and sirens.
+A. Some departments in Michigan all their personnel to equip their personal vehicles with lights and sirens.
 They are activated when responding to a priority (life threatening) call.
 If you see one of these vehicles coming down the street, treat them as you would any other emergency vehicle, by yielding and moving your vehicle to the right.

 Q. Why do some fire trucks park down the street from an incident?